ShawnLiaoyx/vulkan-guide/docs/extra-chapter/intro_to_simd.md

     __m128  d = _mm_load_ps(&m1[3][0]);
 ```

 SSE does not have scalar by vector multiplication, so if we want to multiply a vector by a single number, we will need to convert that single number into a vector, with the value duplicated.
-To do that, we are going to load the row in one simd load, and then use shuffling to write 4 vectors for the x,y,z,w values duplicated.
+To do that, we are going to load one row from m2 in a single simd load, and then use shuffling to create 4 vectors with the x,y,z,w values each duplicated across all lanes.

 ```cpp
 __m128 col = _mm_load_ps(&m2[i][0]);